Breastfeeding: Signs of a good, deep latch

 In a good latch, a large amount of the areola, in addition to the nipple, is in the baby's mouth.
-The amount of areola visible on either side of the infant's mouth should be asymmetric, meaning most of the "bottom" of the areola should be in the infants mouth and much more of the "top" of the areola should be visible.
-This position is helpful in pointing the nipple toward the roof of the infant's mouth, helping the infant recruit more milk.
+The amount of areola visible on either side of the infant's mouth should be asymmetric, meaning most of the "bottom" of the areola should be in the infant's mouth, and much more of the "top" of the areola should be visible.
+This position helps point the nipple toward the roof of the infant's mouth, helping the infant recruit more milk.
 The baby's lips should be flanged out.
 The neck should be extended to facilitate swallowing, and as such, the chin will be close to the breast, and the forehead and nose should be far from the breast.
 Another sign of a good latch is the contour of the infant's cheeks; the cheeks should be rounded all the way to the edge of the mouth, rather than dimpled or creased at the edge of the mouth.
 This is a good indicator of effective suck mechanics.
-Additionally, in order to achieve a deep latch, the infant's mouth must be open wide, preferably wider than 140 degrees.
+Additionally, to achieve a deep latch, the infant's mouth must be open wide, preferably wider than 140 degrees.